oslobodyanyuk/nodeRocketTraining/Class03/description.md

-Work with objects and JSON
+Work with objects and JSON.
+Functions